If you’re a little squeamish, then any talk of toilet habits or colonic irrigation will send you running for the hills.

 I am physically repulsed at myself.
 Despite my nonchalant approach to bodily excrements, this is a step too far.
 Even writing this makes me wretch slightly.

 I’m not ashamed to admit that the topic of digestion fascinates me.
-Having suffered from IBS/bloating/cramps and endless other gut related issues for the majority of my twenties, my Google search history is riddled with everything from ‘best yoga position to release trapped wind’ to ‘what does a healthy poo look like?’
+Having suffered from IBS, bloating, cramps, and endless other gut related issues for the majority of my twenties, my Google search history is riddled with everything from 'best natural laxatives' to 'best yoga position to release trapped wind'.
 To many, this makes for grim reading.
 To me, it’s happy bed-time studying.

 After a while, Ruth pours fennel tea down the tube to ‘move things a little more’.

-I walked out bloated (apparently normal for the first few hours) and desperate to get home in case I had an ‘accident’.
+I walked out bloated, which is apparently normal for the first few hours, and desperate to get home in case I had an accident.

 When I did eventually get back to the safe haven of my flat, I couldn’t leave.
-I remained indoors for the following 15 hours by which time my toilet habits were back to normal.
+Having also done a juice cleanse for two days before, I'd say the two experiences were comparable in terms of trips to the loo.
+I just remained indoors for the following 15 hours, by which time my toilet habits were back to normal.

-Although a colonic isn’t ideal for the faint hearted, it’s a great way to tune in to your body and your gut and gain a good insight into exactly what is inside you.
-And, like Ruth kept re-iterating: ‘I’ve seen it all before’.
-So don’t think that your colonic therapist is staring at your behind judging your un-waxed bum.
+Although a colonic isn’t ideal for the faint hearted, it’s a great way to tune in to your body and your gut and gain a good insight into exactly what is inside you, in my opinion.
+And, like Ruth kept re-iterating, "I’ve seen it all before".
+So don’t think that your colonic therapist is staring at your behind, judging your un-waxed bum.

-But, it is best to avoid colonics if you suffer from certain conditions such as severe kidney disease; recent abdominal surgery or active cases of inflammatory bowel disease such as Crohn’s.
+But, it is best to avoid colonics if you suffer from certain conditions such as severe kidney disease, or have recently had abdominal surgery or have an active case of inflammatory bowel disease, such as Crohn’s.
 Your hydrotherapist will determine the suitability of the treatment beforehand though.